ComposableFi/composable/code/parachain/frame/ibc/README.md

 - `query_denom_trace` - Query the ibc denom trace for the provided local asset id
 - `query_denom_traces` - Query all ibc denom traces that exist on chain
 - `query_events` - Returns all ibc events from a block.

+#### Runtime API

+A set of runtime apis are specified to enable the rpc interface, these are defined here and should be implemented for the runtime for the rpc interface to work correctly.
+The runtime interface is defined [`here`](/code/parachain/frame/ibc/runtime-api/src/lib.rs).
+Identical methods are implemented for the pallet to be called in the runtime interface implementation [`here`](/code/parachain/frame/ibc/src/impls.rs#L112)

 ### IBC Protocol coverage